SDN development at your fingertips

 FAQ

-lighty.io is set of OpenDaylight components adapted to run in plain Java SE environment.
+lighty.io is a set of OpenDaylight components, adapted to run in a plain Java SE environment.

-Having Java SE as a runtime, you can use framework of your choice, not only Karaf.
+Having Java SE as a runtime, you can use a framework of your choice, not only Karaf.

-lighty.io core contains base ODL services and components like: MD-SAL, Controller, YANG Tools.
+The lighty.io core contains base OpenDaylight services and components:

 Yes, it does.
-In the 7.x releases, you can use improved:
+Since the 7.x releases, you can use improved:

 - Client libraries for Java, Python and GO for lighty.io

-Yes, it is. lighty.io provides one core module and several other modules implementing south/north-bound plugins.
+lighty.io provides one core module and several other modules implementing Southbound & Northbound plugins.

-This is much easier with lighty.io, because all Opendaylight services are available in the JUnit runtime.
+This is much easier with lighty.io, as you can read in our use-case, due to all OpenDaylight services are available in the JUnit runtime.